fix

 SOC 1 is used to audit the controls relevant to your company’s finances.

-Both SOC 1 and SOC 2 exist in two flavors:
+Both SOC 1 and SOC 2 exist in two flavours:

 "This is how you show your clients and customers that you are continuously following industry standards."

 Type 2: Happens over a period of time.
 This type of audit follows a Type-1 audit and is what larger prospects will be after.
-Auditors usually recommend a 6 months period for the first audit, and a 12 months period for consequent audits.
+Auditors usually recommend a 6-month period for the first audit and 12 months for consequent audits.
 It is important to note that there are no requirements or standards for the audit duration other than a 3 months minimum period.

 At the end of the period, auditors will review the controls you put in place during the Type-1 audit, except this time auditors will ask for historical data.
 This is how you show your clients and customers that you are continuously following industry standards.